Research

 Working Papers:

-Explaining National Variation in Climate Change Mitigation
+Climate National Interest: Explaining Variation in Unilateral Climate Change Mitigation, Draft

 Lobbying Implications of Property-Based Chemical Regulation